Now that most of us have extremely high-quality cameras on our phones, we’re documenting more of our daily lives than at any time in history.

 Saving all of those photos and videos for posterity takes up a lot of space in the form of computer memory.
 That’s where cloud storage comes in.

-In this article, we’ll take a look at where you can get free cloud storage and how much you can get without spending a single dollar.
+In this article, we’ll take a look at where you can get free cloud storage and just how much storage you can get without spending a single dollar.

 The Best Places To Store Your Photos and Videos in the Cloud for Free

 When you shoot photos and videos on your phone, those images take the form of data.
-In many cases, people accumulate so much of that data that they run out of memory on their phones and even their home computers or laptops.
+In many cases, people accumulate so much data that they run out of memory on their phones and even on their home computers or laptops.

 With cloud storage, you can upload that data to a third party, which will then host it in the cloud.